Etika8445/WeatherApp/README.md

 - **City Search:** Users can search for current weather information by entering a city name in the search bar.
 - **Weather Details:** The application displays current temperature, humidity, and wind speed for the searched city.
 - **Responsive Design:** The interface is designed to be visually appealing and works well on both desktop and mobile devices.

-## Demo

-You can view a live demo of the application [here](https://weather-app-one-gules-78.vercel.app/).

 ## Prerequisites